FunkinCrew/awesome-funkin-resources/README.md

 - [Funkin' Rewritten](https://github.com/HTV04/funkin-rewritten) - A rewrite of FNF in lua that is very focused on optimization.
 Can also compile for Nintendo Switch homebrew.
   - [Vanilla Engine](https://github.com/VanillaEngineDevs/Vanilla-Engine) - A fork of Funkin' Rewritten that adds many QOL features and is more focused on modding.
 - [Funkin3D](https://github.com/GuglioIsStupid/Funkin3D) - A 3DS de-make of FNF made in LÖVEPOTION.
+- [FunkinAS3](https://github.com/yophlox/FunkinAS3) - A proof of concept remake/port of Friday Night Funkin' made in ActionScript 3.

 ### Visual Studio Code